-The portfolio should have balance across multiple industries in the economy as there are some events which are industry-specific and if that event occurs, the only value of investments in those industry instruments will only decrease.
-So, one should have investments in different industries so that the overall risk is low of a portfolio.
+The portfolio should have balance across multiple industries in the economy as there are some events that are industry-specific, and if that event occurs, the only value of investments in those industry instruments will only decrease.
+So, one should have investments in different industries so that the overall risk is low in a portfolio.

 #4 – Different Geographical Dimensions

-Most of the investors have the biases towards instruments issued in their home country.
-But there is always beneficial to diversify the portfolio internationally because an event which is negative for one country might have no effect on other countries or might have a positive effect on the other countries.
-So if the investment is diversified geographically then a loss in investment in one country can be offset by international investments.
+Most of the investors have biases towards instruments issued in their home country.
+But there is always beneficial to diversify the portfolio internationally because an event that is negative for one country might have no effect on other countries or might have a positive effect on the other countries.
+So if the investment is diversified geographically, then a loss in investment in one country can be offset by international investments.

 Example of the Diversified Investments

-All of a sudden the volatility in the share market increases, and then, in that case, there are chances that the people who have invested in stocks incur the huge amount loss.
-In such cases if a person is holding investments in some other class of assets as well like fixed interest investments or direct property which do not have an impact of the same event during the same period, then return generated out of these investments will help in reducing the overall risk of the portfolio and smoothing the overall returns.
+All of a sudden, the volatility in the share market increases, and then, in that case, there are chances that the people who have invested in stocks incur a huge amount of loss.
+In such cases, if a person is holding investments in some other class of assets as well like fixed interest investments or direct property which do not have an impact of the same event during the same period, then the return generated out of these investments will help in reducing the overall risk of the portfolio and smoothing the overall returns.